 These serious health problems can be avoided if you treat your gum disease and eliminate the progress of the infection.
-With a Smile plan you can save on the regular oral health care that you need with a professional dentist, join Smile today.
+With smile.com.au dental cover you can save on the regular oral health care that you need with a professional dentist, join smile.com.au today.

 After undergoing extensive bridge work I found it was comfortable and pain free.
 We couldn't be happier with Smile, we are pleased with the service provided!Sandra, Burleigh Heads, qld

 I'm very happy with the care & service from Smile.
 The price of dental work was a very pleasant surprise.
 I was also able to use my insurance for further rebates.
 I'm so happy to have found Smile!Julie Hansen, Oxley, qld

 This is a great, inexpensive plan that allows immediate cover!Carmel Gregurke, Murray Bridge, sa

 I find I am better off with Smile, than I would have been with just health insurance.
 Now with both I save twice!Teresa, PALMWOODS, qld